 Obviously, this leaves the future uncertain for financial services firms and many have been forced to move assets and staff to the EU financial capitals to avoid disruption.
 It also magnifies the compliance challenge of knowing and applying the rules - and avoiding simple mistakes like an executive flying over from London to meet a client in the EU.

-Like financial services, the EU has not yet given the UK's data protection regime the “adequate” status (i.e. equivalent to the EU), although it is entirely based on the EU GDPR.
+Like financial services, the EU has not yet given the UK's data protection regime the “adequate” status (ie equivalent to the EU), although the UK regulations are entirely based on the EU GDPR.
 Such an adequacy decision is a separate process to a trade deal and has been ongoing, and the EU provided that the transmission of personal data from the EEA to the UK shall not be considered as transfer to a third country for a period of six month.
-However, should the UK change it’s data protection laws during this period, which is highly unlikely, the EU could revoke that status.
+However, should the UK change its data protection laws during this period (which is highly unlikely) the EU could revoke that status.

 Areas where the UK is likely to diverge from the EU soon:

 - Sanctions - For both trade and financial sanctions, the UK has already made provision in its Sanctions and Money Laundering Act 2018 to set its own list of sanctioned, individuals, businesses and entities.
 HM Treasury will introduce these lists by 31 December 2020, and firms who must abide by UK sanctions will need to screen their customers and suppliers against these lists from this date.

 - Solvency II - The UK has identified aspects of the Solvency II regime that could be adapted to be more suitable and proportionate to the characteristics of the UK insurance industry.
 Right now this is in the early stages, but HM Treasury has already issued a Call for Evidence in readiness for a more formal consultation in 2021.

 There are two other factors that are related to culture, that firms will need to be aware of in 2021 - diversity and inclusion.